 US fights Microsoft's bid to tell users when feds take data

-This April 12, 2016 file photo shows the Microsoft logo in Issy-les-Moulineaux, outside Paris, France.
-The Justice Department is asking a federal judge to throw out a lawsuit filed by Microsoft that seeks to quash a law allowing the government to demand customer data stored electronically while prohibiting Microsoft from exposing the requests.
+The Justice Department is asking a federal judge to throw out a lawsuit filed by Microsoft that seeks to quash ... .
+FILE - In this Jan.
+22, 2009, file photo, a man walks on the Microsoft headquarters campus in Redmond, Wash.

 Discussions